gr8manbir/Manbir_den/Self_Driving_Car/CarND-Advanced-Lane-Lines/writeup.md

 1) The light rays tend to bend differently close to the edges of a lens.

-2) The camera might not be in the same 2-D plane as the object beigng captured.
+2) The camera might not be in the same 2-D plane as the object being captured.

 The above two issues cause a captured image to appear different from the real world.
 This can cause issues for us as it is very important to accurately detect car lanes.
 Else our self driving car might not be able to keep itself in lane accurately.
 To overcome this the approach followed is as follows: